-Tomatoes grow best if daytime temperatures range between 70 F/21 C and 85 F/29 C. While tomato plants can tolerate more extreme temperatures for short periods, several days or nights with temps outside the ideal range will cause the plant to abort fruit set and focus on survival.
-According to the University of NV, "...temperatures over 104 F / 40 C for only four hours can cause the flowers to abort."
+Tomatoes grow best if daytime temperatures range between 70 and 85 F. While the plants can tolerate more extreme temperatures for short periods, several days or nights with temps outside the ideal range will cause the plant to abort fruit set and focus on survival.
+According to the University of Nevada Cooperative Extension, temperatures over 104 F sustained for four hours can cause tomato flowers to abort.

 Controlling Tomato Blossom Drop

 Gardeners in cooler climates should not rush to get their tomatoes planted in the spring.
-Wait until nighttime temperatures are reliably above 55 F/13 C or protect them with a cover at night.
+Wait until nighttime temperatures are reliably above 55 F, or protect them with a cover at night.
 You won't gain any advantage by setting them out too early.
-Choose early maturing tomato varieties for spring growing in cooler climates.
-(Early Girl, Legend, Matina, Oregon Spring, Polar Baby, Silvery Fir Tree)
+Choose early-maturing tomato varieties for spring growing in cooler climates; examples include Early Girl, Legend, Matina, Oregon Spring, Polar Baby, and Silvery Fir Tree.

-Select heat a heat-tolerant ("heat set") tomato variety for areas with long periods of hot or humid weather.
+Conversely, select a heat-tolerant ("heat set") tomato variety for areas with long periods of hot or humid weather.
 High nighttime temps are even worse than high daytime temperatures because the tomato plant never gets to rest.
-(Florasette, Heat Wave, Solar Set, Sunchaser, Sunmaster, Sunpride, Surfire)
+Heat-tolerant varieties include Florasette, Heat Wave, Solar Set, Sunchaser, Sunmaster, Sunpride, and Surfire.

-- Ensure Pollination Tomatoes need some help to pollinate.
-Either insects, wind, or hand shaking of the flowers is necessary to carry the pollen from the anthers to the stigma.
+Tomatoes need some help to pollinate.
+Either insects, wind, or hand-shaking of the flowers is necessary to carry the pollen from the anthers to the stigma.
 During weather extremes, there are often no insect pollinators in the garden.
-You should attract more bees if you plant nectar rich flowers in your vegetable garden.
+One way to attract more bees is to plant nectar-rich flowers in your vegetable garden.

-- Work Around the Humidity The ideal humidity range is between 40-70%.
-If humidity is either too high or too low, it interferes with the release of pollen and with pollen's ability to stick to the stigma.
-So pollination will not occur.
+The ideal humidity range is between 40 and 70 percent.
+If humidity is either too high or too low it interferes with the release of pollen and with pollen's ability to stick to the stigma so that pollination does not occur.

 If humidity is too low, hose the foliage during the day.
 This will both cool the plant and raise the humidity.
-This is not recommended in areas with high humidity or when fungus diseases are present.
-Gardeners in high humidity areas should look for tomato varieties that aren't bothered by humidity.
-(Eva Purple Ball, Flora-Dade, Grosse Lisse, Jubilee, Moneymaker, Sun Gold, Taxi, Yellow Pear)
+However, this is not recommended in areas with high humidity or when fungus diseases are present.
+Gardeners in high-humidity areas should look for tomato varieties that aren't bothered by humidity, such as Eva Purple Ball, Flora-Dade, Grosse Lisse, Jubilee, Moneymaker, Sun Gold, Taxi, and Yellow Pear.

-- Water Deeply, Once a Week, During Dry Weather.
-Tomatoes have very deep roots, sometimes going down into the soil up to 5 feet.
+- Tomatoes have very deep roots, sometimes going down 5 feet into the soil.
 Shallow watering will stress and weaken the plants.

-- Sometimes the Problem is Just Too Much of a Good Thing.
 When a tomato plant has too many blossoms, the resulting fruits are all competing for the limited food supplied by the plant.
 Only the strong will survive.
-The plant will automatically abort some flowers,much like June Drop of tree fruits.
+The plant will automatically abort some flowers (much like June Drop of tree fruits).
 Once the initial crop is harvested, the problem should subside.